 I can’t guarantee your hobby will become the next Caterpillar or Cartier, but you might make the best damn pantsuit the world has ever known.
 Start while still at your office job.
 Not only will your passion make PowerPoint less pointless, but you might end up with a thriving business.
 The distance between idea and physical product is vanishing.
 Companies like Quirky and Ponoko could turn your fish trampoline sketch into the next Transformers.

 Like the Yellow Brick Road, the path of the doer is lined with temptation, easy answers, and cowardly lions.
-At the end lies the wizardry of building things that engage our senses and the satisfaction of turning our passions into livelihoods.
+At the end lies the wizardry of building things that engage our senses and the satisfaction of turning our passions into livelihoods…or formidable stocking-stuffers.

 Naturally, you can start with food.
 It’s the most engaging raw material we have.
-The first bite will instantly reveal everything a touchscreen can never be.
+The first bite will instantly reveal what our touchscreens have can.

-Read the original post here: Happiness Will Not Be Downloaded – Steve Faktor – Harvard Business Review.
+(The original version of this post on HBR: Happiness Will Not Be Downloaded – Steve Faktor – Harvard Business Review.)